PanDAWMS/panda-client/README.txt

   * changed starting JobID to 1
   * fixed looping on BeamGas files
   * changed matching pattern for log files
+  * allowed to use --dbRelease together with --trf in pathena

 0.1.83 (7/28/2009)
   * exclude TAPE in brokerage